Trombone: 20th-century wind bands

-During the first half of the century, touring and community concert bands lost their popularity in the United States and were greatly reduced in number.
-However, with the development of music education in the public school system, high school, and university concert bands and marching bands and became ubiquitous in the US.
+During the first half of the 20th century the popularity of touring and community concert bands in the United States decreased.
+At the same time, the development of music education in the public school system made high-school and university concert bands and marching bands ubiquitous.
 A typical concert band trombone section consists of two tenor trombones and one bass trombone, but using multiple players per part is common practice, especially in public-school settings.

 Use in jazz

-In the 1900s the trombone assisted the bass or tuba player's job of outlining chords for the other instruments by playing a bass line for the higher-pitched instruments to improvise over.
-It was not until the swing era of the mid-1920s that the trombone began to be used as a solo instrument.
-Examples of early trombone soloists are Jack Teagarden and J.J.
-Johnson.
+In the 1900s the trombone and the tuba played bass lines and outlined chords to support improvisation by the higher-pitched instruments.
+It began to be used as a solo instrument during the swing era of the mid-1920s.
+Jack Teagarden and J. J. Johnson were early trombone soloists.

 20th-century construction

-Changes in construction have occurred during the 20th century, such as the use of different materials; increases in mouthpiece, bore, and bell dimensions; and in types of mutes and valves.
-Despite the universal switch to a larger horn, many European trombone makers prefer a slightly smaller bore than their American counterparts.
+The trombone's construction changed in the 20th century.
+Different materials were used, mouthpiece, bore, and bell dimensions increased, and different mutes and valves were developed.
+Despite the overall trend towards larger bore instruments, many European trombone makers prefer a slightly smaller bore than their American counterparts.

-One of the most significant changes is the popularity of the F-attachment trigger.
-Through the mid-20th century, orchestral trombonists used instruments that lacked a trigger because there was no need for one.
-But as 20th century composers such as Mahler became popular, tenor trombone parts began to extend down into lower ranges that required a trigger.
-Although some trombonists prefer "straight" trombone models without triggers, most have added them for convenience and versatility.
+One of the most significant changes was the development of the F-attachment trigger.
+Through the mid-20th century there was no need for orchestral trombonists to use instruments with the F attachment trigger.
+As contemporary composers such as Mahler began to write lower passages for the trombone, the trigger became necessary.

 Contemporary use

 The trombone can be found in symphony orchestras, concert bands, big bands, marching bands, military bands, brass bands, and brass choirs.
-In chamber music, it is used in brass quintets, quartets, or trios, or trombone trios, quartets, or choirs.
-The size of a trombone choir can vary from five or six to twenty or more members.
+In chamber music, it is used in brass quintets, quartets, and trios, and also in trombone groups ranging from trios to choirs.
+A trombone choir can vary in size from five to twenty or more members.
 Trombones are also common in swing, jazz, merengue, salsa, R&B, ska, and New Orleans brass bands.